 Taking away an item that has provided security and peace of mind in your home seems scary at first, but there are many ways to safely transition away from using gates.
 Typically, at the point when children start to be too big for gates to fully keep them safe, their receptive language is also growing.
 This means they are better able to understand your directions, and are able to grasp which areas of the home are safe to explore, as well as the areas that need to be avoided.

 A popular area for gates is at the top of the stairs, so it’s very important to teach your toddler about stair safety once the gate is removed.
 Toddlers begin crawling up stairs, then move toward taking steps two feet at a time with support, before finally being able to navigate two feet at a time without support.
-By the time your toddler has outgrown the gate, which is often around the age of 2, she should be able to effectively navigate the stairs without support.
+By the time your toddler has outgrown the gate, which is often around the age of 2, they should be able to effectively navigate the stairs without support.

 Source

-- “CDC Childhood Injury Report.”
+• “CDC Childhood Injury Report.”
 Centers for Disease Control and Prevention.
 U.S. Department of Health and Human Services, 2008.
 Web.

-- “Safety Gate Buying Guide.”
+• “Safety Gate Buying Guide.”
 Consumer Reports.
 Consumer Reports, May 2016.
 Web.